-In order that the station ringer can discriminate with regard to the second of these factors, there must either be a relay (in the earlier implementations) or a gas triode included in the station ringer circuitry of all stations on a four-party line of this type.
+In order that the station ringer can be connected so it can discriminate with regard to the second of these factors, there must either be a relay (in the earlier implementations) or a gas triode included in the station ringer circuitry of all stations on a four-party line of this type.
 (The details are beyond the scope of this article.)